Bipolar Disorder in Children and Teens - Medications

 When you and your child's

-doctor are deciding which types of medicines to use, consider:
+doctor are deciding which types of medicines to use, think about:

 - The side effects of each medicine and how